Graph Neural Architecture Search with GPT-4: Methods

 Besides candidate connections, we describe candidate operations in the GNAS prompts.
-Because candidate operations contain irregular message aggregation functions, we directly add these functions in the GNAS prompts and expect GPT-4 to understand them.
-Concretely, we add in the GNAS prompts all the candidate operations collected from a well-known GNAS benchmark dataset NAS-Bench-Graph~\cite{qin2022bench}.
-Typical operations in the dataset are GCN, GAT, GraphSAGE, GIN, ChebNet, ARMA, k-GNN, skip connection, and fully connected layer.
-Due to space, we list the details of candidate operations in \textbf{Appendix E}.
-Taking the operation GAT for example, we add the following functions in the prompt.
-Interestingly, GPT-4 can understand the functions and generate new operations. \begin{small} \begin{mdframed}[linewidth=0.5pt]
+Because candidate operations contain irregular message aggregation functions, we directly include these functions in the GNAS prompts and expect LLMs to understand them.
+Concretely, we include into the GNAS prompts all the candidate operations obtained from the NAS-Bench-Graph dataset~\cite{qin2022bench}.
+Typical operations from NAS-Bench-Graph are GCN, GAT, GraphSAGE, GIN, ChebNet, ARMA, k-GNN, skip connection, and fully connected layer.
+Taking the operation GAT for example, we include the following functions in the prompt. \begin{small} \begin{mdframed}[linewidth=0.5pt]

 \end{mdframed} \end{small}